cescoffier/quarkus-langchain4j-workshop/docs/docs/step-03.md

 # Step 03 - Streaming responses

 LLM responses can be long.
-Imagine you ask the model to generate a story.
+Imagine asking the model to generate a story.
+It could potentially produce hundreds of lines of text.

 In the current application, the entire response is accumulated before being sent to the client.
 During that generation, the client is waiting for the response, and the server is waiting for the model to finish generating the response.